SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 Open PowerShell and make sure that you have the Microsoft Office 365 Management Shell installed.

-Connect to your tenant using **Connect-SPOService**:
+Connect to your tenant using **Connect-SPOService**.

 ```powershell
 Connect-SPOService -Url https://[yourtenant]-admin.sharepoint.com
 ```

-Now you can get the existing site designs:
+Now you can get the existing site designs.

 ```powershell
 Get-SPOSiteDesign